What are the business hours and where are you located?

 The coding of your enrollment record begins with your admissions application.
 The

-coding on your student account determines the tuition rate you will pay.
+coding on your student account determines the tuition rate you will pay, as evaluated

 Once you are enrolled, you will need to contact the Registrar’s Office to submit documentation

-if you believe your residency for tuition purposes is inaccurate.
+if you believe your residency for tuition purposes is inaccurate or has changed.

 If you are in the admissions process, you should work through your residency questions